Authorizations & Referrals

 Capital Health Plan has created wellness programs to encourage members to adopt a healthier way of life and prevent the onset or worsening of an illness or disease.
 The ultimate goal is to make positive health practices the easiest choice.
 Capital Health Plan's Wellness Programs connect you to health classes supporting your commitment to a healthier lifestyle.

-- You must be a current Capital Health Plan member
+- You must be a current Capital Health Plan member; and

-- AND you must be a current member of the health and fitness program in the requested period
+- You must be a current member of the health and fitness program in the requested period; or

-OR you must be enrolled in either Weight Watchers or TOPS (Take Off Pounds Sensibly) in the requested period
+- You must be enrolled in either Weight Watchers, TMH Diabetes Prevention Program, Noom, or Take Off Pounds Sensibly (TOPS) in the requested period.

 - For more information about the TOPS program, please call 800-932-8677 or visit www.TOPS.org.

-- A signed and dated Fitness Reimbursement Form
+- A signed and dated Wellness Reimbursement Form

 - All applicable receipts, credit card records, cancelled checks, and/or pay stubs that show payment to an approved health or fitness club

-The Disease Management Program at Capital Health Plan offers comprehensive programs to help members manage chronic conditions.
-Health and wellness education, decision support, and symptom management are available through Healthwise Knowledgebase and the CHP Health Information Line.
+Within the Population Health Program, our Disease Management Programs offer comprehensive services to help members manage chronic conditions.
+Additionally, health and wellness education, decision support, and symptom management are available through Healthwise Knowledgebase and the CHP Health Information Line.

 - Access to nurses and other health professionals who can assist with self-management.